thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 If you already have `thin-edge.io` on your device to upgrade `thin-edge.io` follow the steps below, there is no need to remove old version.

-> Note: To successfully upgrade `thin-edge.io` all thin-edge.io components must stopped before upgrade, and started again afterwards.
-Easiest was is to use commands `tedge disconnect <cloud>` and `tedge connect <cloud>`.
+> Note: To successfully upgrade `thin-edge.io` all thin-edge.io components must be stopped before upgrade, and started again afterwards.
+The simpler is to use the commands `tedge disconnect <cloud>` and `tedge connect <cloud>`.
 Example:
 >
 > ```shell
 > sudo tedge disconnect c8y